rdcoletta/genomic_prediction_svs/notes/testing_simulations.md

 * all marker types were used when not subsetting marker data (1 = all SNPs, 2 = SNPs in LD with SV, 3 = SNPs with varying LD with SV, 4 = only SVs, or 5 = both SNPs and SVs), and all but `marker_data_type = 4` were used when subsetting SNPs to 1000 or 50;
 * testing arguments was set to `TRUE` (i.e., only 3 replicates of the simulated trait was analyzed).

-> **Note:** Check script to know which dataset file was used for each type of marker used.
+> Check script to know which dataset file was used for each type of marker used.